Dragon Legal in 2026: What It Costs, What It Runs On, and the Best Alternative

 Ready to Move On from Dragon Legal?

-VoicePrivate Legal Edition gives you the legal vocabulary and accuracy you expect, with 100% on-device processing.
-Works on Mac and Windows.
-Starts at $9.99/month.
+VoicePrivate Legal Edition gives you legal vocabulary and accuracy with 100% on-device processing.
+Works on Mac and Windows. $24.99 per month or $247 per year, with a 14 day money back guarantee.